-Sociology at La Trobe has a strong reputation both in Australia and internationally.
-La Trobe ranks 7th in Australia for Sociology subjects and in the top 100 universities internationally (QS World University Rankings by Subject 2016).
-La Trobe also ranks ‘at world standard’ for research in Sociology (ERA 2015-2016 assessment).
+Sociology at La Trobe has a strong reputation both in Australia and internationally, ranking in the top 150 universities internationally (QS World University Rankings by Subject 2022).
+La Trobe also ranks ‘at world standard’ for research in Sociology (ERA 2018-2019 assessment).

 Sociologists at La Trobe specialise in critical social theory and social policy, and the study of migration and mobility; emotions, intimacy and relationships; culture, ethnicity and religion; health, mental health and wellbeing; social inequalities, work and youth.

 La Trobe offers a broad range of undergraduate sociology subjects.
 We have a thriving postgraduate program and a strong research culture with extensive national and international links.
 Staff and postgraduates provide editorial assistance to the international critical theory and historical sociology journal Thesis Eleven.
 Our staff also have a strong track record in attracting competitive research grants.